miku/exploreio/README.md

 [Solutions.md](https://github.com/miku/exploreio/blob/master/Solutions.md).
 Each exercise should have a solution and potentially a short explanation that comes with it.

+The explanations strive for conciseness.
+I hope the aim to be brief does not cause the comments to be cryptic.

 To the instructor
 -----------------